SonarSource/sonarqube/server/sonar-docs/src/pages/organizations/index.md

 Organizations can be on:
 * **Free plan**.
 This is the default plan.
 Every project in an organization on the free plan is public.
 * **Paid plan**.
 This plan unlocks the ability to have private projects.
 Go to the "Billing" page of your organization to upgrade it to the paid plan.

+Depending on which plan the organization is in, its [visibility](/organizations/organization-visibility) will change.